techbrett/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 - **LimitResultRowsCount**: the max count of rows returned by VAAC

 >[!NOTE]
-> When submitting a query that searches by `Date` and the search criteria includes both date and time (ISO 8601 format), the time portion will be ignored.
+> When you submit a query that searches by `Date`, and the search criteria includes both date and time (ISO 8601 format), the time portion is ignored.

 ## Accessing VAAC outside of Power BI